speakeasy-api/sdk-generation-action/README.md

-# Speakeasy SDK Generation Action
+# Speakeasy SDK Generation Action & Workflows

+This repo provides both an action and a workflow to generate the Speakeasy SDKs.
+The workflow provides options for publishing the SDKS to various package managers once the action generates the SDKs.

 This action provides a self contained solution for automatically generating new versions of a client SDK either when the reference OpenAPI doc is updated or the Speakeasy CLI that is used to generate the SDKs is updated.